riscvarchive/riscv-edk2-platforms/Platform/Intel/Readme.md

 ### **Package Builds**

-In some cases, such as AdvancedFeaturePkg, a package may provide a set of functionality that is included in other packages.
+In some cases, such as BoardModulePkg, a package may provide a set of functionality that is included in other packages.
 To test the build of the whole package, the "build" command should be used following the instructions below.

 1. Execute edksetup.bat (Windows) or edksetup.sh (Linux).
 2. Verify the "WORKSPACE" environment variable is set to the edk2 directory in your workspace.
-3. Set the "PACKAGES_PATH" environment variable to include the edk2-platforms/Platform/Intel and edk2-platforms/Silicon/Intel
+3. Set the "PACKAGES_PATH" environment variable to include the edk2-platforms/Platform/Intel, edk2-platforms/Silicon/Intel,
-   directories.
+   and edk2-platforms/Features/Intel directories.
-   * Windows example: set PACKAGES_PATH=c:\Edk2Workspace\edk2-platforms\Platform\Intel;c:\Edk2Workspace\edk2-platforms\Silicon\Intel
+   * Windows example: set PACKAGES_PATH=c:\Edk2Workspace\edk2-platforms\Platform\Intel;
+     c:\Edk2Workspace\edk2-platforms\Silicon\Intel;c:\Edk2Workspace\edk2-platforms\Features\Intel
 4. Build the package by specifying the package DSC as the platform build target from the Platform/Intel or Silicon/Intel directory:
-   "build -p AdvancedFeaturePkg/AdvancedFeaturePkg.dsc"
+   "build -p BoardModulePkg/BoardModulePkg.dsc -a IA32 -a X64"

 ### **Firmware Image Flashing**